Satya968/MoodSense/README.md

 - **Clinical Advisors** - Guidance on addiction recovery best practices

 ---

-## 📄 **License & Ethical Considerations**

-This project is developed for research and clinical applications in addiction recovery.
-All data handling follows privacy protection guidelines, and the system is designed to complement, not replace, professional medical care and counseling services.

 **Disclaimer**: MoodSense is a research tool designed to support addiction recovery efforts.
 It should not be used as the sole basis for clinical decisions and must be integrated with comprehensive professional treatment programs.